Synthetixio/SIPs/SIPS/sip-fee-reclamation-and-rebates.md

   Then

-  - ✅ the exchange succeeds, sending her ~5.247% of her exchange amount (0.05247 sETH) from the fee pool, and converting the entire amount into sBTC (minus the exchange fee).
+  - ✅ the exchange succeeds, issuing her ~5.247% of her exchange amount (0.05247 sETH), and converting the entire amount into sBTC (minus the exchange fee).

   ***